Hatim al-Tai

-His son was Adi ibn Hatim, who was a companion of the Islamic prophet Muhammad.
+Hatim al-Tai (حاتم الطائي, 'Hatim of the Tayy tribe'; died 578), full name Ḥātim bin ʿAbd Allāh bin Saʿd aṭ-Ṭāʾiyy (حاتم بن عبد الله بن سعد الطائي) was an Arab knight, chieftain of the Tayyi tribe of Arabia, ruler of Shammar, and poet who lived in the last half of the sixth into the beginning of the seventh century.
+Although he was considered a well-established poet in his time, today he is best known for his altruism.
+Additionally, he is known to be a model of Arab manliness.

+Al-Tai is associated with the Lakhmid court in Hira, especially under its most famous king Al-Mundhir III ibn al-Nu'man.
+Stories about his extreme generosity have made him an icon among Arabs up until today, as evident in the proverbial phrase "more generous than Hatim" (أكرم من حاتم).
+According to Arab writer and poet Ibn Abd Rabbih, he was one of three people who reached the highest point of generosity in the pre-Islamic era, the other two were Ka'b ibn Mama and Harim ibn Sinan al-Murri.
+Al-Tai's generosity and chivalry have become proverbial not only in Arabic but also in Persian.

 Biography

-Al-Tai lived in Ha'il in the present-day Saudi Arabia and was mentioned in some hadiths attributed to Muhammad.
-He died in 578 AD and was buried in Tuwarin, Ha'il.
+Al-Tai lived in Ha'il in the present-day Saudi Arabia and was mentioned in some Hadiths attributed to Muhammad (SAWW).
+He died in 578 AD, and was buried in Tuwarin, Ha'il.
 His tomb is described in the Arabian Nights.
-His name ‘Hatim’ means “black crow” in Arabic.
+His name Hatim means 'black crow' in Arabic.

 He lived in the sixth century CE and also figures in the Arabian Nights stories.
-The celebrated Persian poet Saadi, in his work Gulistan (1259 CE) wrote:

-"Hatim Taï no longer exists but his exalted name will remain famous for virtue to eternity.
+The celebrated Persian poet Saadi, in his work Gulistan (1259) wrote: "Hatim Taï no longer exists but his exalted name will remain famous for virtue to eternity.
 Distribute the tithe of your wealth in alms; for when the husbandman lops off the exuberant branches from the vine, it produces an increase of grapes".
 He is also mentioned in Saadi's Bostan (1257).
 According to legends in various books and stories, he was a famous personality in the region of Ta'i (present day Ha'il) and is also a well-known figure in the rest of the Middle East as well as the Indian subcontinent, featuring in many books, films and TV series in Arabic, Persian, Urdu, Turkish, Hindi, Kashmiri and various other languages.

+He is associated with the Lakhmid court in Hira, especially under its most famous king Al-Mundhir III ibn al-Nu'man.

+It is said that he used to give away everything he possessed except for his mount and weapons.

 Rozat-ul-Sufa mentions that "In the eighth year after the birth of his eminence the Prophet (Muhammad), died Noushirwan the Just, and Hatemtai the generous, both famous for their virtues", around 579 CE.
 According to the 17th-century orientalist D'Herbelot, his tomb was located at a small village called Anwarz, in Arabia.